trek-view/basecamp/_posts/2019-11-15-diy-street-view-bike-tours.md

 <img class="img-fluid" src="/assets/images/blog/2019-11-15/trek-view-360-degree-bicycle-camera-v1-sm.jpg" alt="Trek View Bike Camera" title="Trek View Bike Camera" />

-The plastic frame of the basket and plastic zip tie mounts have too much flex because of the forces put on it by the monopod extended to almost 2 meters.
+The plastic frame of the basket and plastic zip tie mounts have too much flex because of the forces put on it by the monopod extended to almost 2 metres.

 To try an reduce the stress, I reduced the length of the monopod to just above my head, though on fast and uneven trails, the flex in the plastic is still a problem.